SodaWithoutSparkles/revanced-troubleshooting-guide/step-by-step/04-check-compat.md

 # 4. Checking compatibility

+We are going to check if this device is supported.

 1. launch RVM.
 Ignore any updates it claimed it knew.
-You may not have the red shaded part, that's normal.
 ==- Image for reference
 ![launch rvm](https://github.com/SodaWithoutSparkles/ReVanced-troubleshooting-guide/blob/main/screenshots/040-first_launch_manager.jpg?raw=true)
 ===